stereum-dev/ethereum-node-web-docs/docs/02-guides/02-installation/01-use-case-guides/03-node-operator/lido/03-lido-csm.md

 ## Part 3 / 4 Lido CSM Node Operator registration

 ### Step 17
-Acces the following link: https://csm.testnet.fi/.
+Visit: [https://csm.testnet.fi/](csm.testnet.fi/?ref=stereum).
 To participate as a Node Operator in the Community Staking Module, begin by clicking the I am a Node Operator button on the Lido CSM portal.
 This selection marks your intent to manage and operate nodes within the Lido on Ethereum protocol.

 ![Step 19 Screenshot](../../../../../../static/screenshots/guides/lido-csm-operator/lido-csm-17.png)